Regression-Games/RegressionDocs/docs/studios/unity/tutorials/first_tutorial.md

 method, [`SpawnBot()`](/studios/unity/unity-sdk/RGBotSpawnManager#public-virtual-void-seatbotbotinformation-bottospawn).
 This method will define how our bot prefab is spawned into the scene.

-First, create an `RGScripts/` folder in your `Assets` folder.
+First, create a `RegressionGames/Runtime/` folder in your `Assets` folder.
 Then, create a file called `CharacterBotSpawnManager.cs`.
 Double click that file to open it within your editor of choice (we recommend Rider or Visual Studio).
 We highly recommend that the file is opened as part of the solution / project as a whole, so that code completion is available.